Korey Lee Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.49 team ERA that ranks 19th among all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.46).

-- Tigers pitchers combine to allow 161 total home runs at a clip of 1.2 per game (to rank 14th in the league).
+- Tigers pitchers combine to give up 165 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

+- Olson makes the start for the Tigers, his 15th of the season.
+He is 3-6 with a 4.65 ERA and 79 strikeouts through 79 1/3 innings pitched.

+- In his most recent time out on Saturday, the righty went seven scoreless innings against the Chicago White Sox while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.